vsariola/pakettic/README.md

 ## Tips for command line arguments

+- If you have a CPU with many logical processors and want to max out your CPU usage, you can increase the processing queue length with `-q`.
+You should usually use `-q N` where N is the number of logical processors.
+Too high queue length hurts the convergence rate.
+Defaults to 12.
 - The Zopfli compression level can be set with `-z<level>`, with level ranging from 0 to 5.
 When developing, start with `-z0` for fast optimization, and only increase when necessary e.g. when you are just